Subject: Graphics Cards | June 22, 2012 - 08:43 PM | Ryan Shrout

 Starting at $399

-AMD is still doing great on availability with the Radeon HD 7970 and HD 7950 widely available for the price of $459 / $379 with a set of three free games including DiRT Showdown and Dues Ex: Human Revolution and a $10 price drop.
+AMD is still doing great on availability with the Radeon HD 7970 and HD 7950 widely available for the price of $449 / $369 with a set of three free games including DiRT Showdown and Dues Ex: Human Revolution and yet another $10 price drop.
 The fact that the Radeon HD 7970 is now down to $449 and is $50 less than the GTX 680 makes it a compelling solution for gamers yet again.

 If you are looking for our latest graphics reviews to judge the performance of the above cards, here you go:

 Subject: Processors | June 19, 2012 - 08:46 AM | Josh Walrath

 Tagged: Xeon Phi, xeon e5, nvidia, larrabee, knights corner, Intel, HPC, gpgpu, amd

 The one positive thing for Intel’s competitors is that it seems their enthusiasm for massively parallel computing is justified.
 Intel just entered that ring with a unique architecture that will certainly help push high performance computing more towards true heterogeneous computing.

 Subject: General Tech | June 18, 2012 - 03:21 PM | Jeremy Hellstrom

 It looks like AMD is going to move its CPU process from the current Silicon on Insulator to the same 28nm bulk CMOS process at TSMC that they currently are using for their Southern Islands GPUs.
 This should see the same changes to thermals as with the HD7xxx series of cards when compared to their predecessors and it is possible that this move could help future APUs as both GPU and CPU portions will be using the same improved process.
 The article on DigiTimes also carries a bit of speculation on Sea Island, the next GPU architecture as well as the HSA and ARM on AMD.